-•b) punishment is given in a vindictive or spiteful manner; best product of the put c) punishment is not necessarily related to the offense in content and nature.
+- a) the punishment is inflicted mainly in order to cause suffering and pain, - b) punishment is given in a vindictive or spiteful manner. - c) punishment is not necessarily related to the offense in content and nature.

 Reciprocal forms of punishment are intended to set things right and are most prevalent among older children.
-Responses are classified as reciprocal When: total organic to actempt a) the misdeed and the punishment are related in content and nature, b) they are aimed at making the child realize how he has broken the bond of mutual trust and cooperation More specifically, they involve a) expulsion from the social group, the group b) punishments that appeal only to the immediate and material consequences of the act.
+Responses are classified as reciprocal when:

+- a) the misdeed and the punishment are related in content and nature, - b) they are aimed at making the child realize how he has broken the bond of mutual trust and cooperation.

+More specifically, they involve
-d) simple-reciprocity or reciprocity proper -doing to, the child exactly what he has done himself and no more (concept of an-eye-foran-eye), an of the table of the second se e) purely restitutive punishments or putting right the material damage, for censure; only, without punishment.
-Amount the second s

-4. RESPONSIBILITY FOR A CULPABLE ACT - as aspect of moral judgment wherein the child decides who should be punished for a culpable act committed while in the presence of a group - should only the offender (individual responsibility) or should the whole group be held responsible (collective responsibility) - (in two types of situation: the group willingly shields the offender and the group is ignorant of the offender's identity) and the offender's identity of the offender's identity of the following are hypothesized:
+- a) expulsion from the social group, - b) punishments that appeal only to the immediate and material consequences of the act, - c) deprivation of the thing misused, - d) simple reciprocity or reciprocity proper-doing to the child exactly what he has done himself and no more (concept of an-eye-for-an-eye), - e) purely restitutive punishments or putting right the material damage, - f) censure, only, without punishment. - 5.
+RESPONSIBILITY FOR A CULPABLE ACT-an aspect of moral judgment wherein the child decides who should be punished for a culpable act committed while in the presence of a group-should only the offender (individual responsibility) or should the whole group be held responsible (collective responsibility)-in two types of situation: the group willingly shields the offender and the group is ignorant of the offender's identity.